lumiere-lighting/lumiere-node-arduino-yun/README.md

 [Lumiere](http://lumiere.lighting/).
 Change holiday lights around the world.

-Here you will find code and instructions on how to set up some Lumiere lights with a Raspberry Pi.
+Here you will find code and instructions on how to set up some Lumiere lights with an [Arduino Yun](http://arduino.cc/en/Main/ArduinoBoardYun).
 By default, it will talk with the main Lumiere application at [lumiere.lighting](http://lumiere.lighting), but you can also set up your own [Lumiere server](https://github.com/lumiere-lighting/lumiere-server).

 ## Ingredients